 Hold Everyone to the Same High Standard

 I should correct this statement slightly.
-While everyone in the company should be held to the same high standard, your leadership team must be held to an even higher standard if you wish to perpetuate a culture of accountability and trust.
+Everyone in the company should be held to the same high standard.
+But your leadership team must be held to an even higher standard if you wish to perpetuate an organizational culture of accountability and trust.

-Cultural Fit Should be Top Priority
+Organizational Cultural Fit Should be Top Priority

 Nowhere is this more important and visible to the rest of the company than in the leadership team.
-Hiring the brilliant jerk will cost your company more in lost productivity and employee turn-over than can ever hope to be recovered in the brilliant jerk’s innovative ideas.
+Hiring the brilliant jerk costs your company more in lost productivity and employee turnover than you can ever hope to recover from the brilliant jerk’s innovative ideas.

-If you’ve made the error of misdiagnosing some of the bad behaviour through the hiring process, then the behaviour must be dealt with immediately upon recognition.
-I’ve heard often about how important, skilled or lucrative someone is the company.
+Have you made the error of misdiagnosing some of the bad behaviour through the hiring process?
+Then the behaviour must be dealt with immediately upon recognition.
+I’ve often heard about how important, skilled, or lucrative someone is in a company.
 So, their aggressive style is excused while they leave a wake of destruction in their path.

-There will always be a place in most companies for truly excellent individual contributors, but you must be careful to honestly assess someone’s ability for collaboration, teamwork and leadership before hiring or promoting into a leadership role.
+There will always be a place in most companies for truly excellent individual contributors.
+But you must be careful to honestly assess someone’s ability for collaboration, teamwork, and leadership before hiring or promoting into a leadership role.

-Click these links for information on our Human Resources Consulting services to help companies build a great organizational culture as well as how we assist with investigations into organizational culture issues.
+Click these links for information on our Human Resources Consulting services to help companies build a great organizational culture, as well as how we assist with investigations into organizational culture issues.
 Contact us to see how we can help.